 Most flyers found that booking tickets 30 days in advance of their planned departure date is the best time to get cheap flights to Miami.
 During this timeframe, flight prices are around $211.
-However, flight prices might be lower outside of this timeframe.
-For example, people recently found flights to Miami from United States for as low as $35 on momondo.
+Keep in mind that you might be able to find cheaper flights to Miami at any time.
+In fact, our users found flights for as low as $61 in the past 72 hours.

 If you’re looking to do your hiking in warmer conditions, consider planning your flight to Miami for January, February, and December.
 Parks like Bayfront Park are popular hot spots in those months.

 Fort Lauderdale Airport or Palm Beach Intl Airport can be an alternative airport used for travel to Miami.

 With an average price of $608 per person, Palm Beach Intl Airport is the cheapest airport to fly into when planning your trip to Miami.
 This price can fluctuate based on where you are flying from. momondo’s Airport-to-Airport Pricing Tool can help users find the best prices.